-RG 136.3 Our general approach to relief-that is, how and when we might grant an exemption from, or modification to, the laws we administer-is set out in Regulatory Guide 51 Applications for relief (RG 51).
+RG 136.3 Our general approach to relief-that is, how and when we might grant an exemption from, or modification to, the laws we administer-is set out in

+Regulatory Guide 51 Applications for relief (RG 51).
 RG 51 provides general guidance on:

 - (a) the types of applications for relief that can be made; - (b) how to submit an application for relief through the ASIC Regulatory Portal, and what information we may need from an applicant to consider the application; - (c) our general approach to relief; and - (d) the different types of relief that may be available. - RG 136.4 This guide supplements our general policy in RG 51.
-It is intended to give greater transparency about how we exercise our exemption and modification powers under the Corporations Act and the Australian Passport Rules for managed investment schemes and Australian passport funds.
-This includes: - (a) some of the factors we may take into account in applying the principles under RG 51 when assessing applications for individual relief from the provisions in Chs 5C and 8A of the Corporations Act and the Australian Passport Rules (see Section B); and - (b) the common types of individual relief we have granted to registered managed investment schemes (registered schemes) (see Section C); and Note: In the future, we intend to update Section C to include other common types of individual relief for managed investment schemes and Australian passport funds. - (c) when we will consider managed investment schemes as closely related so that they should be aggregated in determining if some registration and product disclosure exemptions for small schemes apply (see Section D).
+It is intended to give greater transparency about how we exercise ASIC's exemption and modification powers under the Corporations Act and the Australian Passport Rules for managed investment schemes and Australian passport funds.
+This includes: - (a) some of the factors we may take into account in applying the principles under RG 51 when assessing applications for individual relief from the provisions in Chs 5C and 8A of the Corporations Act and the Australian Passport Rules (see Section B); and - (b) the common types of individual relief we have granted to registered managed investment schemes (registered schemes) (see Section C); and - (c) when we will consider managed investment schemes as closely related so that they should be aggregated in determining if some registration and product disclosure exemptions for small schemes apply (see Section D).